-- 1) Have completed 24 credit hours.
-The Technology and Applied Science department also requires that 18 hours must be completed within the student's major, the Business and Economics department requires 21 hours within the student's major. - 2) Have a minimum 2.0 GPA and maintain the minimum 2.0 GPA throughout their tenure with the Cooperative Education program.
-The Technology and Applied Science and Business and Economics departments require a 2.5 GPA within the student's major. - 3) Be enrolled on at least a half-time basis (6 credit hours) a) during each semester while working a Cooperative Education experience or b) after an Alternate Co-op experience has been completed.
-Special circumstances may warrant waiving a requirement.
-Waivers will be determined by the Vice President for Academic Affairs and the Director of Career Services.
+- Have completed 24 credit hours prior to their Internship or Cooperative Education experience.
+The Technology and Applied Science department also requires that 18 hours must be completed within the student's major, the Business and Economics department requires 21 hours within the student's major. - Have a minimum 2.0 GPA and maintain the minimum 2.0 GPA throughout their tenure with the Cooperative Education program.
+The Technology and Applied Science, and Business and Economics departments require a 2.5 GPA within the student's major. - Must be enrolled in at least 6 hours during each Fall or Spring semester.
+No minimum hour requirement is needed for Summer experiences while participating in a Cooperative Education experience.